Community Partnership Grants

 Behavioral Health Initiative

-Beginning in 2017, the Community Partnership Grants have an initiative-level focus on behavioral health.
-Designed to lead toward a collective impact approach, the initiative seeks to support deeper collaboration among community organizations and create alignment of efforts toward addressing shared goals and outcomes.
+Since 2017, the Community Partnership Grants have taken an initiative-level focus on behavioral health.
+Designed to lead toward a collective impact approach, the initiative supports deeper collaboration among community organizations and creates alignment of efforts toward addressing shared goals and outcomes.

 To learn more about the grants and how to apply, download the full Request for Proposals and application.

 An application workshop was held on Thursday, September 10, 2020.
 View the workshop slides and recording:

 Technical assistance for evaluation planning is available to applicants through October 5, 2020.
 To sign-up, e-mail Leah Wooldridge at email@example.com with a list of the times when you are available for a 30-minute phone meeting.
 Please plan to include program staff on the call.

 Applications are due by 5:00 p.m. on Wednesday, October 7, 2020.

 2020 Behavioral Health Initiative Grant Recipients and Programs

 The 2020 Community Partnership Grants Behavioral Health Initiative supports the expansion and enhancement of existing behavioral health programs or services through integration of these programs or services into new settings, such as schools, primary care, etc.

 As part of the initiative-level approach, grantees partner with one or more community organizations for their program or service.
 Grantees receive evaluation support through workshops, peer-learning, and one-on-one technical assistance, all of which is intended to foster collaboration and alignment of goals and outcomes.